- Home

 - Buy Stuff

 WHAT IS WESTERN DRESSAGE?
-Western Dressage integrates the historically validated principles of Dressage with the best of Western Working Horse tradition.
-It is a systematic and progressive system of training for the Western horse and rider, in the traditional stock tack with the purpose of enjoying a safe, pleasurable, versatile and useful working horse.
-Whether your ultimate goal is in the show pen, barrel racing, ranch work or trail riding; discover the benefits of Western Dressage in the development of your horse and your partnership.
+Western Dressage integrates the historically validated principles of dressage with the best of Western Working Horse tradition.
+It is a systematic and progressive system of training for the Western horse and rider, in the traditional stock tack with the purpose of enjoying a safe, pleasurable, versatile, and useful working horse.
+Whether your ultimate goal is in the show pen, barrel racing, ranch work, or trail riding; discover the benefits of Western Dressage in the development of your horse and your partnership.

 WHAT IS THE WESTERN DRESSAGE ASSOCIATION® OF AMERICA (WDAA)?
 The Western Dressage Association® of America (WDAA) is a 501(c)(3) non-profit with a mission focused on the education of the rider and well-being of the horse.
-The WDAA was organized to provide western riders and horses educational opportunities and programs to aid their Western Dressage Journey.
+The WDAA was organized to provide western riders and horses educational opportunities and programs to aid their Western Dressage journey.

 DO YOU RIDE WITH ONE HAND OR TWO HANDS FOR WESTERN DRESSAGE?
 The rider must use two hands with a snaffle bit.
-A rider may use one or two hands with a curb bit, but must complete the entire test in the same manner as they start the test.
+A rider may use one or two hands with a curb bit but must complete the entire test in the same manner as they start the test.
 Switching from one hand to two hands or vice versa during a test is considered an error.

 CAN I SHOW WESTERN DRESSAGE IN A HELMET?
 Yes, helmets are optional apparel in western dressage and highly encouraged for competitors of all ages.
 Protective headgear is acceptable and not required to be of western style.
 Suitable western hats are also allowed.

 CAN GAITED HORSES PARTICIPATE IN WESTERN DRESSAGE AND ARE THE TESTS DIFFERENT?
-Gaited Horses are welcomed and encouraged to participate in Western Dressage.
+Gaited horses are welcomed and encouraged to participate in Western Dressage.
 The gaited horse will perform an intermediate or saddle gait in place of the jog in the current WDAA Western Dressage tests.
-The intermediate or saddle gait is a 4 beat lateral or diagonal gait, timely and evenly performed.
-The tempo, rhythm and foot falls of the gait they choose to show must not change throughout the test.
-This true four beat gait the horse performs, should be able to be ridden in a working, lengthened, free and collected manner as the Western Dressage test calls for.
-See the Education Page for a Gaited Horse Guidelines Document.
+The intermediate or saddle gait is a 4-beat lateral or diagonal gait, timely and evenly performed.
+The tempo, rhythm, and foot falls of the gait they choose to show must not change throughout the test.
+This true 4-beat gait the horse performs should be able to be ridden in a working, lengthened, free, and collected manner as the Western Dressage test calls for.
+Gaited Horse guidelines are available on the Western Dressage Rules and Guidelines page.

 HOW CAN I ORGANIZE A WESTERN DRESSAGE CLINIC?
 In almost all areas of the country, horse owners are eager to learn more about all aspects of horse ownership from care to riding to everything in between.
 Hosting a Western Dressage Clinic is a great way to learn more about Western Dressage.
-View this document to put together a successful clinic. |
+View this document to put together a successful clinic. https://wdaa.memberclicks.net/western-dressage-rules---guidelines |